 The following section provides information regarding each Portfolio Manager's other accounts managed, compensation, material conflicts of interests, and any ownership of securities in the Funds.
 The Portfolio Managers are shown together in this section only for ease in presenting the information and should not be viewed for purposes of comparing the Portfolio Managers against one another.
-Eric Kuby and Peter Gottlieb are Portfolio Managers for all four Funds and Bradley Cohen and Sheldon Goodman are Portfolio Managers for the North Star Opportunity Fund and the North Star Bond Fund.
+Eric Kuby and Peter Gottlieb are Portfolio Managers for all four Funds and Bradley Cohen is the Portfolio Manager for the North Star Opportunity Fund and the North Star Bond Fund.

 Eric Kuby.
-Mr. Kuby has over 25 years of experience, serving both individual and institutional clients.
+Mr. Kuby has over 40 years of experience, serving both individual and institutional clients.
 Mr. Kuby joined the Adviser in 2004 and has been Chief Investment Officer of the Adviser since 2005.
 As Chairman of the Investment Committee, he is responsible for overseeing the firm's various investment strategies.
-In addition to the Funds, Mr. Kuby acts as portfolio manager of the North Star 10 10 Fund and serves on the Investment Committee of the Copley Fund, a no load mutual fund.
 Mr. Kuby holds an MBA in Finance as well as a BA in Economics from The University of Chicago.

 Peter Gottlieb.
-Mr. Gottlieb has over 20 years' experience in the financial industry as a financial advisor as well as serving on the Board of Directors of a community bank, a publicly traded business development company and a community hospital.
+Mr. Gottlieb has over 34 years' experience in the financial industry as a financial advisor as well as serving on the Board of Directors of a community bank, a publicly traded business development company and a community hospital.
 Mr. Gottlieb is the Founder and President of the Adviser since 2003.
-In addition to the Fund's, Mr. Gottlieb is also a portfolio manager for the North Star 10 10 Fund and is a member of the Investment Committee of the Copley Fund, a no load mutual fund.
 Mr. Gottlieb earned his BA degree from the University of Michigan, School of Business.

 Bradley Cohen.
-Mr. Cohen has over 15 years of financial industry experience.
+Mr. Cohen has over 30 years of financial industry experience.
 He has been a portfolio manager of the Adviser since 2006.
-In addition to working with individual clients, Mr. Cohen is a portfolio manager for the North Star 10 10 Fund.
 He graduated from the University of Maryland and received his J.D. from Marquette Law School.
 Previously he had thirteen years of security experience as a member, specialist and trader on the Chicago Stock Exchange; most recently as co-owner of LaSalle Capital Partners, an OTC specialist Firm.